EsportToys/ZigThreeFingerDrag/README.md

 # ZigThreeFingerDrag

-My [PrecisionThreeFingerDrag](https://github.com/esporttoys/precisionthreefingerdrag) AutoIt script rewritten in Zig.
+A rewrite of my [PrecisionThreeFingerDrag](https://github.com/esporttoys/precisionthreefingerdrag) AutoIt script in Zig.